How Is Hypertrophic Cardiomyopathy Treated? | MyHeartDiseaseTeam

 • Calcium channel blockers — These drugs prevent irregular heartbeat, relax blood vessels, and keep the heart from contracting too strongly.
 Diltiazem (sold as Cardizem and Tiazac) and verapamil (including the brands Verelan, Covera-HS, and Calan) are examples.

 • Antiarrhythmic drugs — These medications, which include sodium channel blockers and potassium channel blockers, prevent irregular heartbeat.
-Some medications your doctor may prescribe include amiodarone (sold as Cordarone and Pacerone) or disopyramide (Norpace).
+Your doctor may prescribe amiodarone (Pacerone) or disopyramide (Norpace).

 • Anticoagulants — Also called blood thinners, these help prevent blood clots and stroke.
-Warfarin (sold as Coumadin and Jantoven) is an example of a blood thinner.
+Apixaban (Eliquis) and rivaroxaban (Xarelto) are examples of commonly used blood thinners.

 If medication does not sufficiently control your condition, your doctor may recommend surgery to treat HCM.
 Surgical procedures for HCM can include:

-• Alcohol septal ablation — Reduces septal wall thickness without invasive surgery
+• Alcohol septal ablation — Reduces interventricular septum thickness without invasive surgery

 • Transapical myectomy or apical aneurysm repair — Treats problems in the lower tip, or apex, of the left ventricle

-• Cardiac ablation — Stops conduction abnormalities, such as arrhythmias, using a catheter or, less commonly, heart surgery
+• Cardiac ablation — Stops abnormalities like irregular heartbeats, using a catheter or, less commonly, heart surgery

 • Heart transplant — Used in cases of severe HCM with heart failure